MINEKING987/SimpliSecure/README.md

 **Check out a Demonstration of the project [Here](https://youtu.be/g4UWgCsEWNU)**

 ## using the app:
+This app currently has two modes.
+Both solve the same problem of getting a home security device with little to no cost.
+This project consists of an Android app along with an optional ability to connect with a PIR sensor for working in the dark.

 ### 1. standalone Mode
 1. open the app
 2. give requested permissions